Kraljevica Stadium: History

 The Kraljevica Stadium is located in the south of the city on the site of the former hippodrome, near the Stadion pod Kraljevicom.
 This was the home of FK Timok until the new stadium was built.
 The old venue is still used as an athletics stadium.
 Plans are underway to install a new athletics facility.
 The Kraljevica sports complex also includes the Kraljevica municipal sports and recreation center, the Euroclub Zaječar tennis club, and a swimming pool.
 The new, rectangular stadium has four single-story, covered tiers that extend to the edge of the pitch.
 Blue and turquoise plastic folding seats are arranged in a Mosaic on the stands.
 The LED floodlights are distributed over four masts in the corners of the stadium.
 The two video scoreboards were installed under the white roof in the northwest and southeast corners.

 It also has separate entrances for both football teams.
 The facility is fully covered by video surveillance cameras.
 Spectators enter through gates, where systems for reading barcodes on tickets are also installed.
 Special areas have been set up for people with disabilities and their companions.
 It also offers around 20 food and refreshment stands, as well as facilities for media coverage.
 The stadium is intended to attract investors to build a hotel.
 More hotels are to follow, and athletes will arrive as soon as accommodation becomes available.
 This is intended to promote the development of sport and tourism in Zaječar and the region.

 In April 2024, OFK Beograd announced that the club would move to the Kraljevica Stadium in Zaječar for a transitional period starting in the summer.
 The reason for this is the modernization work at the Omladinski Stadium, which is being prepared for the Serbian SuperLiga.
+When the Omladinski Stadium got finished in the end of February 2026, OFK Beograd played their last match in the Kraljevica stadium with Železničar Pančevo in February 21.
+2026.
+For now, its not known who is going to play on the stadium.
 The Kraljevica Stadium, along with the Karađorđe Stadium, Dubočica Stadium and the Lagator Stadium, is planned as one of four Serbian venues for the 2027 UEFA European Under-21 Championship in Serbia and Albania.